Thank you for subscribing

 Charge your devices in an appropriate location

 Select an appropriate location in your house for charging.
-Consider placing them in your bathroom or laundry to charge, where it would be more difficult for a fire to spread.
-Don’t charge items in rooms without a working smoke alarm.
+Consider charging them in a room where it would be more difficult for a fire to spread.
+Don’t charge items in rooms without a working smoke alarm or in a location that blocks an exit.
+In August 2024, FRV responded to an apartment fire caused by an e-bike battery that was charging near the door and blocking the exit, forcing the residents to evacuate out of a window.

-The CFA urges Victorians to keep charging devices off soft furnishings like beds, sofas, pillows, blankets, clothing, paper and carpet, all of which can easily catch fire.
+The CFA urges Victorians to keep charging devices off soft furnishings such as beds, sofas, pillows, blankets, clothing, paper and carpet, all of which can easily catch fire.

 You should also keep devices and appliances using lithium-ion batteries and charging devices out of direct sunlight and other heat sources.